 - If the pie mixture is looking too wet, then add a bit more almond flour.
 Be very careful as you don’t want to make it too dry.

-- Keep an eye on the pie as it is blind baking.
-It will help make sure you avoid burning the pie crust.
+- Keep an eye on the pie when it is blind baking.
+Doing this will help make sure you avoid burning the pie crust.

 There are so many pie fillings that you can add to this pie crust.
 One of my favorites is a gluten-free key lime pie.
 It tastes as good as it looks.
 It’s the perfect gluten-free dessert to impress your friends and family.